November 15, 2017

 It’s a common refrain around the office.
 Legal teams recognize that they are often a “bottleneck” when it comes to getting things done.
-According to research from CEB, now Gartner, 90% of legal staff report feeling they slow other functions down when they execute their tasks slowly.
+According to research from Gartner, 90% of legal staff report feeling they slow other functions down when they execute their tasks slowly.

 So the business wants legal to move faster.
 But are legal departments really as slow as the business considers them to be?

-In a CEB, now Gartner, survey of nearly 10,000 employees across 10 functions about the tasks that are central to their jobs, a higher percentage of legal teams report executing tasks slower than any other corporate function.
+In a Gartner, survey of nearly 10,000 employees across 10 functions about the tasks that are central to their jobs, a higher percentage of legal teams report executing tasks slower than any other corporate function.
 In fact, legal departments self-assess as being the slowest corporate function.

 Forty percent of legal department managers report that legal takes more time than necessary overall to complete activities.
 The slowness of execution resides heavily in five key legal activities:

 These tasks are not busy work — they are key ways legal supports the business and enables growth.